Regional 2 West Midlands: Original teams

-Midlands 1 West honours
+Regional 2 West Midlands honours

 Midlands 2 West (1987–1992)

 The original Midlands 2 West (along with its counterpart Midlands 2 East) was a tier 6 league with promotion to Midlands Premier and relegation to either North Midlands 1 or Staffordshire/Warwickshire.

 Midlands 2 (1992–1993)

 Restructuring of the Midlands leagues ahead of the 1992–93 season saw Midlands 2 West and Midlands 2 East combined in a single tier 6 division known as Midlands 2.
 Promotion continued to Midlands 1 while relegation was now to the newly introduced Midlands West 1.

 Midlands 2 (1993–1996)

 The top six teams from Midlands 1 and the top six from North 1 were combined to create National 5 North, meaning that Midlands 2 dropped to become a tier 7 league.
 Promotion and relegation continued to Midlands Premier and Midlands West 1.

 Midlands 2 (1996–2000)

 At the end of the 1995–96 season National 5 North was discontinued and Midlands 2 returned to being a tier 6 league.
 Promotion and relegation continued to Midlands Premier and Midlands West 1.